Background to the Lendy Memorial

 Major August Frederick Lendy

-Major Lendy ran the Sunbury Military Academy at which both of his sons received training.
-Only the East Wing, at the end of Loudwater Close, remains.
+Major Lendy ran the Sunbury Military College at which both of his sons received training.
+Only the east wing, at the end of Loudwater Close, remains.
 The central section was destroyed by fire at the end of 1915.
-The West Wing survived, later as a two storey building, until the 1970s, when it was demolished to make room for a new housing development including "Academy Court".
+The west wing survived, later as a two storey building, until the 1970s when it was demolished to make room for a new housing development.
+Both wings can be seen in this aerial photograph taken in 1929.

-AFL also authored "Elements of Fortification", a text for "the use of students, civilian and military".
+AFL authored many books, including "Elements of Fortification", a text for "the use of students, civilian and military".
 This was published by John W Parker and Son of The Strand, London in 1857.